 If divorce is in the future of duplicitous two-timers Gov. Mark Sanford to reality TV's Jon Gosselin, these men will have to navigate co-parenting.
 However, a growing trend shows that many men become better parents post-divorce, to the surprise of ex-wives who find it difficult to grasp that a man who wasn't a good husband can indeed be a good father.

-Love Bytes: 5 must-click sex, love and relationship links.
-Sex studies, kissing mistakes and why guys cheat in the summer.
+Love Bytes: Nine must-click sex, love and relationship links.